jorgedfbranco/aoe2tools/README.md

 ## See Players Without Nicknames

 There are players that aren't "clickable" on aoe2.net as their nicknames seem to be empty.
-In this tool, they show up as "<blank>".
+In this tool, they show up as `<blank>`.